dahshury/Whisper_transcript_and_rename/README.md

 # Whisper_transcript_and_rename

-A simple script that uses OpenAI's Whisper model to transcribe a folder containing multiple voice lines and renames the files based on their corresponding transcriptions.
+A script that uses OpenAI's Whisper turbo model to transcribe a folder containing multiple voice lines and renames the files based on their corresponding transcriptions.
 If a transcription exceeds the maximum file length, the script truncates the filename to fit within the allowed limit.

 ---